Shivarajunayak/-Docker-Mastery/README.md

 <i><b>Note</b>: One thing important to know is for pushing an image to docker hub, we need our images to be built as ```username/repository:tag```
 </i>

+Previously we created image with ```docker build -t first-docker-app .``` which does not include username